KIRANKUMAR7296/Multiclass-Multilabel-Prediction/README.md

 - Splitting up a larger body of text into smaller tokens ( lines or words ).

 ### CountVectorizer
-- Provides a simple way to both tokenize a collection of text documents and build a vocabulary of known words, but also to encode new documents using that vocabulary.
+- Provides a simple way to both tokenize a collection of text documents and build a vocabulary of known words.

+### TfidfVectorizer
+- Transforms text to feature vectors that can be used as input to estimator.